biolab/orange-hugo/content/blog/2018/05/15/python-script-managing-data-on-the-fly.md

 ![](/images/2018/05/Screen-Shot-2018-05-15-at-10.13.26.png)

-For your convenience I have already added the [download id="2083"], so you can download and use it instantly!
+For your convenience we have created a repository of [Orange scripts](https://github.com/biolab/orange-scripts), so you can download and use it instantly!

 Have a more interesting example with Python Script?
 We'd love to hear about it!